xangxiong/teleport/rfd/XXXX-upgrade-system.md

 to the `plan`/`apply` workflow that also supports multiparty approval (think access requests but for changing the version directive) seems like an obvious feature that we'll want to land eventually.

-- Dry-Run: Similar to a `plan` phase, it would be nice to be able to execute dry runs of potential directives.
-What a dry run entails varies by installer, but "download and verify without installing" is a reasonable interpretation for local installers at least.
-It might even be possible to cache a package that was downloaded during a dry run and install it immediately during a normal install.

 - Notifications/Recommendations: When using a plan/apply or multiparty approval workflow, being able to be notified when new versions are available seems reasonable and useful.
 Ideally, it should be possible to provide both the means for external plugins to generate notifications (e.g. via slack), and also for